 Not knowing where your food goes is often a good indicator that you are eating while distracted.
-I actually have a free quiz that will help you identify your eating style if you’re curious!

 If you find yourself plowing through your lunch during work, snacking in the car, or grabbing food to scarf quickly, I have one activity for you to do.
 And because I know you’re busy, it will only take you 15 minutes once per week.

 Choose one meal per week (of course you can do more if you’re up for it) to sit down and eat mindfully and then follow my mindful eating meditation outlined below.

 Upon sitting, rate your hunger levels on a scale of 1 (not hungry) to 10 (stuffed)